xvik/gradle-pom-plugin/README.md

 ##### Optional dependencies

-Optional dependencies supposed to be used for not required dependencies, for exampel, activating additional features.
+Optional dependencies supposed to be used for not required dependencies, for example, activating additional features.

-Additional `optional` configuration created for optinoal dependencies.
+Additional `optional` configuration created for optional dependencies.
 Gradle `implementation` extends from it so for gradle `optional` dependencies would be the same as `implementation` and the difference will only appear in the resulted pom.